web4389/Find-News/README.md

 # Find News

-This is a News App in which i get news from https://newsapi.org/ API and then i display that news with my graphic designing skill through Reactjs and Tailwind css
+This is a News App in which i get news from my own data and then i display that news with my graphic designing skill through Reactjs and Tailwind css

 # What i Learned